The Book Detectives

 The Delight in Libraries programme uses dance and movement as a way of learning how to build a story.
 The programme is designed to strengthen children’s educational and social outcomes along with encouraging participation in dance.
 It is aimed primarily at children who may not usually engage with their local library service, and encourages them to find out more about the imaginative possibilities of the library space.

-Children visit their local library at the beginning of a half term and see a professional dance performance there called The Book Detectives.
-After this, they work together with Katie Green and the performers from the show to create their own response to The Book Detectives, and to stories they have been reading in class.
+Children visit their local library at the beginning of a half term and see a professional dance performance there called The Story Detectives.
+After this, they work together with Katie Green and the performers from the show to create their own response to The Story Detectives, and to stories they have been reading in class.
 At the end of the half term they return to the library to perform their own work for their friends and family and to celebrate everything they have done, including achieving a Discover Arts Award qualification through the programme.

-The Book Detectives was devised in 2019, originally created at Guildford Library, and developed through collaboration with year 2 children from Weyfield Primary School, Guildford.
+The Story Detectives was devised in 2019, originally created at Guildford Library, and developed through collaboration with year 2 children from Weyfield Primary School, Guildford.
 It is being supported in 2020 by the Heathrow Community Fund and the National Lottery through Arts Council England.

 Directed by Katie Green